I came to see my affairs of the heart as

 There was a further factor.
 I discovered some 19th Century erotic literature, the memoirs of Cora Pearl, a celebrated English courtesan.
 This was interesting because I’d long felt an absence of suitable vocabulary for talking about sex, especially its baser aspects.
 Too many taboos and repressions got in the way.
 It seemed that the processing of desire was made too difficult for too many people by stupid rules, ethical precepts and social imperatives alongside having to submit to an entire edifice of legal and financial conventions devised for the controlling of intimacy.
 Add to that a profusion of jokey vernacular to contend with from sexist men and it was not a pretty picture.

-When reading back, treating the women as purely sexual, deliberate though it was, I wondered if I was branding myself no better than the kind of men I despised.
+Reading back, treating the women as purely sexual, deliberate though it was, I wondered if I was branding myself no better than the kind of men I despised.
 Obviously an alternative sexism was not the intention.
 When I wrote romantically about relationships it felt pretentious.
-When I wrote about raw sex it read much more truthfully.
+When I wrote about sex it read much more truthfully.
 Authenticity was the endeavour, a returning to something lost perhaps, a liberation from what came of imposing too strong a moral conscience on top of the deep seated drives from desire.